xofbd/altair-flask-demo/README.md

-# Weather Greeting Application
+# Altair Flask Demo

-This project demonstrates how to use serve an Altair visualization using Flask.
+This project demonstrates how to serve an Altair visualization using Flask.
+The application shows potential sites to implement a geothermal energy technology.
+The user specifies the criteria for the wells and a plot is generated showing the location of those wells.

 ## Prerequisites